 King Kong, Rembrandt, Angels, Astronauts, One Dollar bills, Banana skins, etc. are some sorts of contemporary archetypes from pop culture to me.
-My main interest in using those patterns is their potential to convey meanings that “common” people can figure out.
-But my use of them is purposely twisted, combining them in an unexpected way creates new potential meanings.
+My major interest in using those patterns is their potential to convey meanings that “common” people can figure out.
+But my use of them is purposely twisted by combining them in an unexpected way creating new potential meanings.

 Visual arts and Discourse

-As Marcel Duchamp has put it: the artistic potential of an artwork is to create interpretations and make people talk.
-Cultural relativism is everywhere, One can do whatever, you just have to produce the discourse to sell it!
+As Marcel Duchamp put it: the artistic potential of an artwork is to create interpretations and make people talk.
+Cultural relativism is everywhere, One can do whatever, one just has to produce the discourse to sell it!
 Discourses killed visual arts somehow.
 Even Jean Dubuffet had to create the concept of Art Brut and asphyxiating culture to make his art acceptable.
-I'm reluctant to confine my search into words (even though they have their part to play), because I don't want to inhibit the creativity and intelligence of the viewer.
-Decoding a work of art is part or the enjoyment of art contemplation .
+I'm reluctant to confine my search into words (even though they have they play their part), because I don't want to inhibit the creativity and intelligence of the viewer.
+Decoding a work of art is part or the enjoyment of art appreciation .
 Of course I put meanings in my artwork but those are superficial meanings, they are like a key to enter the door to a deeper signification, which is probably out of words.
 At least is it what I intend to create.

 Sense or Non sense

 My first aesthetic shocks as a kid were Tex Avery cartoons and later the Monty Pythons, they all came somehow from Dada and Surrealism that I found out later as a student.
-I guess my psychological orientation drew me to this kind of nonsense humor as a reaction to my personal story and as a way to create modern vanities.
-All artistic creation has an ego based origin, whether we like it or not and there's non sense to me in all artistic enterprise...
-This nonsense orientation is balanced by a sense of spirituality in life as a creative experience.
+I guess my mindset drew me to this kind of nonsense humor as a reaction to my personal story as well as a way to create modern vanities.
+All artistic creation has an ego based origin, whether we like it or not and there's vanity in any artistic undertaking...
+But apparent absurdity in my work is balanced by a sense of spirituality in life as a creative experience.